What are the safety and line-of-sight flying concerns regarding the use of drones in policing and how can these be mitigated?

 Why might this be relevant?

-Partially relevant as it addresses the detection of drones to mitigate threats, but does not specifically focus on safety and line-of-sight flying concerns in policing.
+Partially relevant as it focuses on drone detection technology, but does not address safety and line-of-sight flying concerns.

 • System for High Integrity Monitoring of Advanced-Air-Mobility Network Operations (SHIMANO)